The Roots of your health,

 Pain is an output of the brain: a warning system telling us to slow down and assess the situation and maybe change up our behaviors a bit to mitigate the pain.

-Your brain is a super computer that is constantly being bombarded with environmental feedback and raw data.
+Your brain works like an algorithm that is constantly being bombarded with environmental feedback and raw data.
 This data can come from emotional and mental stress as well as from physical.
 Your brain decides how to respond and interpret that data, setting parameters for what it deems to be "safe".
-Your brain will always opt for the familiar "safe" path, like water carving its way through the earth these become learned responses.
+Your brain will always opt for the "safe" and "familiar" path.
 Now more than ever we are living in our concrete jungle and your brain is on the lookout for the next "lion" or text message.
-This response can be with a shortening of muscle fibers or feelings of pain and numbness.
+This response can include a shortening of muscle fibers or feelings of pain and numbness.

-Over time your body has made adjustments in an attempt to maintain balance, conserve energy and protect itself from the prospect of harm.
-From a physical standpoint adaptations to your muscles may not be the most functional, often resulting in a forced shortening or splinting of the overstretched weak muscles like the mid and upper back.
+Over time your body has made many micro adjustments in an attempt to maintain balance, conserve energy and protect itself from the prospect of harm.
+From a mobility standpoint adaptations to your muscles may not be the most "functional", often resulting in a forced shortening or splinting of the overstretched weak muscles like the mid and upper back.
 Energy use, nutrient flow and waste removal is also reduced in these muscles from prolonged contraction leading to loss of muscle function, local toxicity, irritation and further pain.

 Example: Upper-Crossed Syndrome (Hunchbackasana)